GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

 plugin.@PLUGIN@.maxAge
 :    Specify the maximum allowed age in days of the entries in the database.
-     Any entries that are older than this value will be removed on server startup.
+     Any entries that are older than this value will be removed periodically starting on 'startTime' and with a period defined by 'interval'.
+If any of these values is not defined in the configuration, the removal will be performed on server startup.
      When not specified, the default value is 30 days.

+plugin.@PLUGIN@.startTime
+:       start time to define the first execution of the old entries removal from the database.
+Expressed as &lt;day of week> &lt;hours>:&lt;minutes>.
+By default, disabled.

+This setting should be expressed using the following time units:

+  * &lt;day of week> : Mon, Tue, Wed, Thu, Fri, Sat, Sun
+  * &lt;hours> : 00-23
+  * &lt;minutes> : 00-59

+plugin.@PLUGIN@.interval
+:       interval for periodic repetition of the old entries removal from the database.
+By default, disabled.

+The following suffixes are supported to define the time unit for the interval:

+ * h, hour, hours
+ * d, day, days
+ * w, week, weeks (1 week is treated as 7 days)
+ * mon, month, months (1 month is treated as 30 days)

+If no time unit is specified, days are assumed.

 plugin.@PLUGIN@.returnLimit
 :    Specify the max amount of events that will be returned for each query.